By Boyd Wason 17 Dec, 2019

 How much should I spend on marketing?

-A study conducted by research company Gartner, Inc. from 2016 to 2017, found that companies spend around 10% to 12% of their annual revenue on marketing.
+A study conducted by research company Gartner, Inc. from 2020, found that companies spend around 10% to 12% of their annual revenue on marketing.
 Of course, these percentages vary depending on the line of work you're in.

-According to The CMO Survey 2017, here's how much major industries spend on marketing (based on overall budget):
+According to a CMO Survey, here's how much major industries spend on marketing (based on overall budget):

 - Consumer goods - 24%